 To develop a basic understanding of how gas supply flows from the various receipt points to ultimate delivery to the Company’s end-use customers, a graphical representation of Intermountain’s system is helpful.
 Figure 2 (page 6) is a map of the Intermountain system.
 Generally, gas flows from supply areas such as Canada and the Rockies, and from storage in Washington state and Clay Basin in the Rockies region, across major pipelines to southern Idaho.
 In southern Idaho, the gas is transported to demand areas by local distribution laterals.
 The model utilizes a simplified structure of the Figure 2 map.

+In all figures of the system map, Intermountain used SENDOUT® to depict the system setup that is utilized in PLEXOS® as the system map in PLEXOS® is not as refined and user friendly as SENDOUT®.
 Figure 51 presents the model of system flows by major pipelines and supply areas.
 The Figure also shows four major supply receipt areas including Sumas, Stanfield, AECO and Rockies with ultimate delivery to Intermountain in southern Idaho.